 We are trying to restrict the number of people coming in and out of the Clinic so please come alone if you can.
 We know this won’t always be possible as some people need assistance walking and others want a friend or relative in the treatment room with them.
 If someone drives you to the Clinic please ask them to wait for you in the car during your appointment.

-If you do bring need someone to come inside with you need to let us know their name and a contact telephone number in advance as we will need to go through our coronavirus screening and consent form with them before the appointment.
-We need their consent to retaining their contact details in case we need to provide this information under the Government contact tracing scheme.
-They will have to sign the form on the day of the appointment.
+If you do bring need someone to come inside with you need to let us know their name and a contact telephone number in advance as we will need to go through our coronavirus screening with them before the appointment.
+We will need their consent to retaining their contact details in case we need to provide this information under the Government contact tracing scheme.

 What do I need to bring with me?